We’ll pay you back up to $20/month in ATM charges if you use an out-of-network ATM to access your checking account.

 The days of needing 20 percent down to buy a home are over.
 With student debt, you probably need more than 0 percent down, but some programs will let you put as little as 5 percent down.
 After researching your options, start saving toward your down payment and closing costs.
 Pro tip: Don’t empty out your emergency fund to pay for your down payment and closing costs.
 It’s recommended to have three to six months of living expenses in a savings account.

 Owning a home is not just a good long-term investment.
 As you build equity in your home, you will increase your net worth.
-You will also find that there are great tax advantages to owning a home too.
+You will also find that there are great tax advantages to owning a home too (consult a tax advisor for additional information).
 Also, it’s often less expensive than renting over time.

 Buying a home can be a symbol of a dream accomplished.
 If you consider the tips above, you can get closer to purchasing a home despite your student debt.
 Check to see if you need a jumbo mortgage and read these four tips for buying a home any time during the year.